box/box-node-sdk/docs/groups.md

 client.groups.get('78346', null, callback);
 ```

-Requesting information for only the fields you need with the `fields` query
+Requesting information for only the fields you need with the `fields` option
-string parameter can improve performance and reduce the size of the network
+can improve performance and reduce the size of the network request.
-request.

 ```js
 client.groups.get('12345', {fields: 'name,description'}, callback);